 An introduction to air distribution, air cleaning, and calculation of heat loads.
 Special emphasis will be placed on electric furnace testing and servicing along with heat load calculations.

+Credit: 3 hours - Two lecture and two lab hours per week.
 Prerequisite(s): Heating I-HEA 160.

 HISTORY